tjshiu/Computer-Science-Topics/Ruby/Rails/REAME.md

 __Data Definition Language__ - describes structure of tables and where we build our tables.
 We can __create__ a table and __drop__ a table.

 __Data Manipulation Language__ - allows us to add/edit/delete data in the table.
 Such as SELECT, INSERT, UPDATE, DELETE.

+### ORM - Object Relational Mapping

+* Object-relational mapping is a technique for storing, retrieving, updating, and deleting from an object-oriented program in a relational database.